 Many parents who have signed their children up for such 'full-package' courses are now facing difficulties in claiming a refund.

-The Reliable English School (RES), which has over 20 locations in Hanoi and Ho Chi Minh City, advertises itself as "the best IELTS training center in Vietnam,” according to a description on its official Facebook page.
+The English center in question, which has over 20 locations in Hanoi and Ho Chi Minh City, advertises itself as "the best IELTS training center in Vietnam,” according to a description on its official Facebook page.

 It claims to have trained "two out of Vietnam's only three people ever to have achieved band 9.0 in IELTS.”

-With such a seemingly credible profile, RES has been successful in convincing many parents to enter into legally binding contracts, which guarantee that their children would achieve a certain IELTS score after a number of courses in return for all tuition fees being paid in advance.
+With such a seemingly credible profile, the center has been successful in convincing many parents to enter into legally binding contracts, which guarantee that their children would achieve a certain IELTS score after a number of courses in return for all tuition fees being paid in advance.

-H., a parent in Ho Chi Minh City, said he knew of RES when the English center organized a contest in early 2017 at an elementary school where his younger child, who is in fourth grade, attends.
+H., a parent in Ho Chi Minh City, said he knew of the English center when it organized a contest in early 2017 at an elementary school where his younger child, who is in fourth grade, attends.

 Convinced by the center's credibility, H. signed two contracts for his two children valued at over VND100 million (US$4,410) and VND60 million ($2,640) respectively.

-According to the former contract, his older child would attend 16 courses at RES over five years, after which the child would be guaranteed to achieve an IELTS band score of 7.0.
+According to the former contract, his older child would attend 16 courses at the center over five years, after which the child would be guaranteed to achieve an IELTS band score of 7.0.

 "I paid for all the tuition fees on the spot," H. said.

-Another parent, T., told Tuoi Tre (Youth) newspaper he had also paid over VND123 million ($5,420) for his child to study at RES in five years with a guaranteed band score of 6.5.
+Another parent, T., told Tuoi Tre (Youth) newspaper he had also paid over VND123 million ($5,420) for his child to study there in five years with a guaranteed band score of 6.5.

 "I also spread good words about the course package to many of my friends," T. said.

-It was only after having signed contracts with RES that the hopeful parents experienced the less charming side of the English center.
+It was only after having signed contracts with the center that the hopeful parents experienced its less charming side.

 "It took three months after signing the contract for the center to sort my child into a course, which was also the only one until now," H. said.